 Boucher was arrested in late 2006 while entering the USA from Canada when border agents claimed they found images of child pornography on his laptop.
 Boucher waived his Miranda rights and allegedly told the agents he may have downloaded child pornography.
 The laptop was then shut down.

-Nine days later, authorities armed with a subpoena tried to access the pictures again and this time were unable to inspect the hard drive’s contents because it was protected by PGP encryption software.
+Nine days later, authorities armed with a subpoena tried to access the pictures again and this time we were unable to inspect the hard drive’s contents because it was protected by PGP encryption software.

 This ruling is almost certainly likely to spark debate, particularly with Human Rights organisations.
 The original argument centred on whether or not it was appropriate to order someone to “convey the contents of one’s mind, which is tantamount to testifying.

 In the United Kingdom, an Animal Rights activist has been ordered to surrender her encryption keys under Section 3 of RIPA (Regulatory Powers Investigation Act).
 Her computer was seized by police in May 2007, and she was been given 12 days to hand over a pass-phrase to unlock encrypted data held on the drive – or face the consequences.